mslaugh/Property-Inspection-Code-Sample/README.md

 Use this URL to access the Site Contents page:

 https://**&lt;Your Tenancy&gt;**.sharepoint.com/sites/SuiteLevelAppDemo/_layouts/15/viewlsts.aspx

+Next, click the **Create Sample Data** link in the top menu.
+Then, click the **Populate** button.

+When the process completes you will see this screen:

+If you navigate to the Site Contents page in the Site Collection you will see all the new lists and libraries and sample content.

+Use this URL to access the Site Contents page:

+https://**&lt;Your Tenancy&gt;**.sharepoint.com/sites/SuiteLevelAppDemo/_layouts/15/viewlsts.aspx

 **User Account Permission**
 After you have provisioned the Site Collection and content you must grant Member access to the Inspector, Dispatcher, and Repair People accounts.